courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 ### Overview
 The physiological data were preprocessed using a pipeline developed within the lab, called Physprep.
-Physprep is a pipeline that segments, cleans and processes PPG, ECG, EDA, and respiratory (RSP) signals from minimal user input.
+Physprep is a pipeline that segments, cleans and processes photoplethysmography (PPG), electrocardiography (ECG), electrodermal (EDA), and respiratory (RSP) signals from minimal user input.
 The Physprep pipeline integrates open access python packages including Phys2Bids, NeuroKit2, and Systole.

 ### Outputs
 The description of participant, session, task and event tags can be found in the Datasets section.

+Raw timeseries

+Metadata associated with the physiological files can be find at the root directory under `physio.json`

 Each participant folder (`sub-*`) contains the following outputs alongside the fMRI data:
 - `ses-*/func`
-  - `*_physio.tsv.gz` : raw segmented biosignals.
+  - `<match>_physio.tsv.gz` : raw segmented biosignals.
-  - `*_physio.json` : contains tsv columns names, start time, and signal sampling frequency information.
+  - `<match>_physio.json` : contains tsv columns names, start time, and signal sampling frequency information.

+Preprocessed timeseries (derivatives)

+Metadata associated with the derivatives files can be find at the root directory under:
+- `preproc_physio.json` : contains tsv columns names, start time, and signal sampling frequency information associated with the `<match>_desc-preproc_physio.tsv.gz` files in the `sub-*/ses-*/func/` folders.
+- `events.json` : contains description of the columns in the tabular events files located in the `sub-*/ses-*/func/` folders.

+The physiological derivatives are located in derivatives datasets following the naming convention `<dataset>.physprep`.
+Each participant folder (`sub-*`) contains the following outputs:
-- `ses_*/derivatives`
+- `ses-*/func`
-  - `*_physio.tsv.gz` : processed time series.
+  - `<match>_desc-preproc_physio.tsv.gz` : processed time series.
-  - `*_physio.json` : extracted features.
-  - `*_physio.html` : report of the biosignals quality.
+  - `<match>_desc-quality.json` : quality assessment of the biosignals.
+  - `<match>_events.tsv` : extracted features.

 ### Preprocessing pipeline description
 The workflow developed to process the physiological data is based on Phys2Bids 2.8.3; Scipy 1.9.0; Neurokit2 0.2.3;